Bhatia-Davis formula in the quantum speed limit: Calculation details in two-level systems

 From the trigonometric inequality $\sin x\leq x$, it is easy to see $x\leq \arcsin x$.
 Utilizing this inequality, we have

 which immediately gives

-Furhremore, one shold notice that $\tau_{\mathrm{BD}}$ can be attained when $\alpha=\pi/2$.
-Due to the symmetry of the dyanmics, the case of $\alpha>\pi/2$ can be analyzed similarly.
-For the states out of $\mathcal{S}$, the target angle cannot be reached, indcaiting that any finite vaule could be a mathematically valid lower bound for it.
+Furthermore, one should notice that $\tau_{\mathrm{BD}}$ can be attained when $\alpha=\pi/2$.
+The case of $\alpha>\pi/2$ can be analyzed similarly due to the symmetry of the dynamics.
+For the states out of $\mathcal{S}$, the target angle cannot be reached, indicating that any finite value could be a mathematically valid lower bound for it.
 Therefore, $\tau_{\mathrm{BD}}$ is also a valid bound in this regime.
 Theorem~\ref{theorem:tauBD_2level} is then proved. $\blacksquare$

 Recall that $\tau_{\mathrm{F}}=2\mathcal{A}/\sqrt{F}$ and $\tau_{\mathrm{C}} =\max\left\{\frac{\mathcal{A}}{\Delta H}, \frac{2\mathcal{A}^2} {\pi\langle H\rangle}\right\}$, now we prove that $\tau_{\mathrm{F}}\geq \tau_{\mathrm{C}}$ for two-level systems.
 First, through some straightforward calculations (more mathematical technologies for the calculation of quantum Fisher information and quantum Fisher information matrix can be found in Refs.~\cite{Toth2014, Liu2020}), one can obtain that